Thursday’s best high school basketball performances

 Boys

-Ryan Ableman, Bishop Gorman — The senior scored 16 points in a 56-50 win over Folsom (Calif.).

-Alijah Adem, Spring Valley — The sophomore had 29 points, 12 assists and eight rebounds in a 91-54 win over Basic.
+Alijah Adem, Spring Valley — The sophomore scored 35 points in an 85-76 win over Centennial.

+Emeka Ceasar, Centennial — The senior scored 21 points in an 85-76 loss to Spring Valley.

+Brandon Enriquez, Shadow Ridge — The senior scored 15 points in a 69-49 loss to Clark.

-Pharaoh Compton, Spring Valley — The sophomore had 15 points and 10 rebounds in a 91-54 win over Basic.
+DeSean Moreno, Spring Valley — The senior scored 15 points in an 85-76 win over Centennial.

-Emiliyon Daniels, Somerset Losee — The senior scored 18 points in an 83-20 win over Doral Academy.
+Darion Neal, Clark — The senior scored 18 points in a 69-49 win over Shadow Ridge.

-Natan Zegeye, Amplus Academy — The senior scored 30 points in a 73-68 win over Coral Academy.
+Jake Price, Clark — The senior scored 17 points in a 69-49 win over Shadow Ridge.

+Toby Roberts, Centennial — The junior scored 21 points in an 85-76 loss to Spring Valley.

 Girls

+Latahemo Fakahafua, Desert Oasis — The junior scored 20 points in a 66-23 win over Silverado.

+Raina Forgue, Faith Lutheran — The sophomore scored 16 points in a 59-42 win over Cheyenne.

-Briana Green, Spring Valley — The senior had 12 points and 14 rebounds in a 46-32 win over Mission Hills (Calif.).
+Dawn Hodnett, Mojave — The senior scored 23 points in a 69-18 win over Chaparral.

+Alanna Jackson, Mojave — The sophomore scored 21 points in a 69-18 win over Chaparral.

-Grace Knox, Spring Valley — The freshman had 11 points and 10 rebounds in a 46-32 win over Mission Hills (Calif.).
+Danae Powell, Centennial — The sophomore scored 15 points in a 69-36 win over Lahainaluna (Hawaii).

-Ali’a Matavao, Liberty — The junior had 18 points, 13 rebounds, 10 steals, four assists and two blocks in a 64-8 win over Dixie (Utah).
+Adrienne Puletasi, Liberty — The junior had 16 points, four steals and two blocks in a 76-41 win over Lowry.

-Leah Mitchell, Faith Lutheran — The junior scored 21 points in a 63-59 win over Reno.
+Akeylah Thrower, Somerset Losee — The sophomore had 16 points and three steals in a 37-19 win over Eldorado.

+Gemini Ventura, Cheyenne — The senior scored 20 points in a 59-42 loss to Faith Lutheran.

 Thursday’s scores